G-III Apparel Group (NASDAQ:GIII) Issues Q3 2023 Earnings Guidance

-G-III Apparel Group (NASDAQ:GIII – Get Rating) updated its third quarter 2023 earnings guidance on Thursday.
+G-III Apparel Group (NASDAQ:GIII – Get Rating) issued an update on its third quarter 2023 earnings guidance on Thursday morning.
 The company provided EPS guidance of $1.80-$1.90 for the period, compared to the consensus EPS estimate of $2.15.
 The company issued revenue guidance of $1.07 billion-$1.07 billion, compared to the consensus revenue estimate of $1.11 billion.
 G-III Apparel Group also updated its FY 2023 guidance to $3.60-$3.70 EPS.

 Institutional Inflows and Outflows

-A number of institutional investors and hedge funds have recently made changes to their positions in GIII.
-Captrust Financial Advisors grew its position in shares of G-III Apparel Group by 48.4% during the 1st quarter.
-Captrust Financial Advisors now owns 6,665 shares of the textile maker’s stock worth $180,000 after purchasing an additional 2,175 shares in the last quarter.
-Virtu Financial LLC acquired a new stake in shares of G-III Apparel Group during the 1st quarter worth approximately $203,000.
-Delphia USA Inc. acquired a new stake in shares of G-III Apparel Group during the 1st quarter worth approximately $277,000.
-Natixis Advisors L.P. acquired a new stake in shares of G-III Apparel Group during the 1st quarter worth approximately $298,000.
-Finally, Verition Fund Management LLC bought a new position in G-III Apparel Group in the 2nd quarter valued at approximately $317,000.
-Institutional investors and hedge funds own 88.68% of the company’s stock.
+Several hedge funds have recently modified their holdings of GIII.
+Captrust Financial Advisors raised its stake in shares of G-III Apparel Group by 48.4% in the first quarter.
+Captrust Financial Advisors now owns 6,665 shares of the textile maker’s stock worth $180,000 after purchasing an additional 2,175 shares during the last quarter.
+Virtu Financial LLC purchased a new position in shares of G-III Apparel Group in the first quarter worth $203,000.
+Delphia USA Inc. purchased a new position in shares of G-III Apparel Group in the first quarter worth $277,000.
+Natixis Advisors L.P. purchased a new position in shares of G-III Apparel Group in the first quarter worth $298,000.
+Finally, Verition Fund Management LLC purchased a new position in shares of G-III Apparel Group in the second quarter worth $317,000.
+Hedge funds and other institutional investors own 88.68% of the company’s stock.

 G-III Apparel Group, Ltd. designs, sources, and markets women's and men's apparel in the United States and internationally.
 The company operates through two segments, Wholesale Operations and Retail Operations.
 Its products include outerwear, dresses, sportswear, swimwear, women's suits, and women's performance wear; and women's handbags, footwear, small leather goods, cold weather accessories, and luggage.